VladimirMickic/cms_warehouse/README.md

 ### Q3: Can a hospital be compliant but still unsafe?

 Yes.
 Among the 30 hospitals with the most "Worse" complication ratings, process-of-care scores range from 42 to 84.
-One hospital had 5 "Worse" ratings with a compliance score of 83.55 — following every protocol but still producing bad outcomes.
+One hospital had 5 "Worse" ratings with a compliance score of 83.55  following every protocol but still producing bad outcomes.
 Checklist compliance alone does not predict clinical safety.

 ## Further Analysis (`standalone_analysis/analysis.sql`)

 **Ownership vs quality ratings.** Government hospitals are not a monolith: VA hospitals average 4.2 stars with 77% high performers, while local/state government hospitals sit at 2.7–2.8.
 Lumping them together hides a massive gap.
 Non-Profits are consistently strong across all subtypes.
-For-Profit averages are the lowest (48% low performers), except physician-owned hospitals which outperform at 3.32.
+For-Profit averages are the lowest (48% low performers), except physician owned hospitals which outperform at 3.32.

 **Reporting completeness vs star ratings.** Do hospitals that report on more measures also rate higher?
 Pearson r = -0.041 (R² = 0.0017).
 Transparency and quality are statistically independent in this data.

 **Infections vs complications vs process compliance.** Infections and complications are both adverse outcomes but come from different measurement systems.
 Quadrant analysis (median split on both dimensions) identifies hospitals that follow every checklist but still have elevated complication rates.
 They exist, and the group is not small.

 **UPMC Presbyterian Shadyside deep dive.** Benchmarked against PA non-profit acute care peers across all four fact domains.
-Gap-to-5-star analysis compares UPMC's four weakest measures (PSI_03, PSI_90, OP-10, HAI_1_SIR) against the 12 five-star hospitals in the peer group.
+Gap to 5 star analysis compares UPMC's four weakest measures (PSI_03, PSI_90, OP-10, HAI_1_SIR) against the 12 five-star hospitals in the peer group.
 Two actionable problems: pressure ulcer protocols and CT contrast ordering.

 ## Data Quality Patterns